onshape-public/go-client/onshape/docs/BTDocumentMergeInfo.md

 `func (o *BTDocumentMergeInfo) HasOverwrittenElements() bool`

 HasOverwrittenElements returns a boolean if a field has been set.

+### GetParentDocumentMicroversionId

+`func (o *BTDocumentMergeInfo) GetParentDocumentMicroversionId() string`

+GetParentDocumentMicroversionId returns the ParentDocumentMicroversionId field if non-nil, zero value otherwise.

+### GetParentDocumentMicroversionIdOk

+`func (o *BTDocumentMergeInfo) GetParentDocumentMicroversionIdOk() (*string, bool)`

+GetParentDocumentMicroversionIdOk returns a tuple with the ParentDocumentMicroversionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParentDocumentMicroversionId

+`func (o *BTDocumentMergeInfo) SetParentDocumentMicroversionId(v string)`

+SetParentDocumentMicroversionId sets ParentDocumentMicroversionId field to given value.

+### HasParentDocumentMicroversionId

+`func (o *BTDocumentMergeInfo) HasParentDocumentMicroversionId() bool`

+HasParentDocumentMicroversionId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)